Behavioral Changes and Parkinson’s | MyParkinsonsTeam

 How Are Impulsivity and Obsessive Behaviors in Parkinson’s Treated?

 MyParkinsonsTeam members have shared some of their experiences with Parkinson’s-related apathy.
 One member said, “I find myself to be apathetic these last few months.
 Not in the sense of unmotivated or bored.
 It’s more like feeling numb.
 Little do I care if things go wrong.
 Likewise, I fail to muster happiness when wonderful things happen, like the birth of a baby.
 I used to feel both joy and sorrow quite intensely.”
-Another member responded saying that they could barely muster enthusiasm when their daughter announced that they were pregnant.

 How Common Is Apathy in Parkinson’s Disease?